iertamar/UIScreenShot-Testing/README.md

 # UIScreenShot-Testing
-   Here Initially we will take the ScreenShot and store into the file and then at any time again we can take the ScreenShot and compare to know is there any changes happened
+   Here Initially we will take one ScreenShot and store into the file and then at any time again we can take one more ScreenShot and compares both to know is there any changes happened.

 ## Getting Started
    To run the project, clone the repo, and simply run.